How can I add humour to my marketing?

 Marketing is match-making.
 You’ll attract compatible clients when you show up as your authentic self.

-For self-employed professionals, good, solid marketing sometimes elicits a comment like: “you sound the same in writing as you do in person!”
+For self-employed professionals who wish to be seen as trusted advisors, good, solid marketing sometimes elicits a comment like: “you sound the same in writing as you do in person!”

 If you want to be seen as funny, the easiest thing to do would be to hire someone to write funny marketing materials or blog posts for you.